MarjhonMatalog/Matalog_WildWatcher/README.md

    On the other hand the system Wildwatcher allows users to view, manage, and delete their sightings the animals that they've seen.
 This also includes an account management, which enables users to create and delete their accounts if necessary.
-Therefore the system Wildwatcher will serve as a valuable tool for analyzing and studying wildlife behaviors.
+Therefore the system as a valuable tool for analyzing and studying wildlife behaviors.

            Included Features:
 o	Register and Login System.